$\widehat{Z}$ and Splice Diagrams: Plumbed manifolds

-Let $Y$ be a \QHS{} given by a negative plumbing\footnote{In \cite{GM21}, a definition was given for a more general class of plumbing graphs called weakly negative plumbings.
-However, it can be shown that every weakly negative graph can be transformed to negative-definite one by a sequence of Neumann moves, by a slight modification of the argument used for the characterization of negative-definite plumbings by Eisenbud and Neumann \cite{EN86}.
-As it, therefore, does not extend the class of 3-manifolds, we prefer to simplify the exposition and use definite graphs only.} with a fixed plumbing graph $\Gamma$ on $s$ vertices and plumbing matrix $M \in \GL(\ZZ,s)$.
-Denote by $\vdelta$ the vector in $\ZZ^s$ of degrees of vertices of $\Gamma$.
+Let $Y$ be a rational homology sphere given by a negative definite plumbing\footnote{In \cite{GM21}, a definition was given for a more general class of plumbing graphs called weakly negative plumbings.
+However, it can be shown that every weakly negative graph can be transformed to a negative definite graph by a~sequence of Kirby--Neumann moves, by a~modification of the argument used for the characterization of negative definite plumbings by Eisenbud and Neumann \cite{EN86}.
+Therefore, we use definite graphs only.} with a fixed plumbing graph $\Gamma$ on $s$ vertices and plumbing matrix $M \in \GL(\ZZ, s)$.
+Denote by $\vdelta$ the vector in~$\ZZ^s$ of degrees of vertices of $\Gamma$.

-The $q$-series $\Zhat_b(q)$ are defined as:\footnote{Let us note that by the Weyl $\ZZ_2$ symmetry of the integrand, we have $\Zhat_b = \Zhat_{-a}$ and they are often identified.
-We do not do it here, i.e. use the so-called ``unfolded'' version \cite{CCFGH18}.}
+The $q$-series $\Zhat_{\sigma} (q)$ are defined as\footnote{Let us note that by the Weyl $\ZZ_2$ symmetry of the integrand, we have $\Zhat_{\sigma} = \Zhat_{\bar{\sigma}}$ and they are often identified.
+We do not do it here, i.e., use the so-called ``unfolded'' version \cite{CCFGH18}.}

 where